PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Abstract

 \section{Abstract}

 {This paper introduces \thedataset, a Brazilian Portuguese dataset designed for summarizing long documents.
 The dataset consists of transcripts of public hearings held by the Brazilian Chamber of Deputies, paired with news articles and structured summaries containing the individuals participating in the hearing and their statements or opinions.
 The dataset supports the development and evaluation of long document summarization systems in Portuguese.
-Our contributions include the dataset, a hybrid summarization system to establish a baseline for future studies, and a discussion on evaluation metrics for summarization involving large language models, addressing the challenge of hallucination in the generated summaries.
-As a result of this discussion, the dataset also provides annotated data that can be used in Natural Language Inference tasks in Portuguese.}
+Our contributions include the dataset, a hybrid summarization system to establish a baseline for future studies, and a discussion of evaluation metrics for summarization involving large language models, addressing the challenge of hallucination in the generated summaries.
+As a result of this discussion, the dataset also includes annotated data to evaluate natural language inference tasks in Portuguese.}

 \keywords{Long Document Summarization, Natural Language Inference, Dataset, Portuguese}